Fake April Fools Reviews

 It all began on March 14, 2013.
 Reader Mike "gleebergloben" sent me an email detailing an April Fool's review printed in an early 1980's issue of Electronics Fun with Computers and Games.
 The game was called Orient Express and decades passed before Mike discovered it was a joke!

 He suggested I try pulling off something similar on this site, and of course I was game.
 After coming up with a decent premise I fired off my idea to talented artist Mark Jewell who replied with a brilliant screenshot.
 Mark is the kind of person you can pass a vague idea to and he'll come back with a visual representation about ten times more funny than you had in mind!
-He produced all the screenshots you see here.
+He produced many of the screenshots you see here.

 After seven years of publishing fake reviews every April 1st I've accumulated quite a collection.
 I'm presenting them all here along with some insightful behind-the-scenes commentary and quotes.